MaastrichtU-IDS/d2s-docs/docs/start-create-mappings.md

 ---

-## Define metadata
+## Define the dataset metadata

-You can find example of metadata for [DrugBank](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/tree/master/mapping/drugbank/metadata/1)
+Define the dataset [**HCLS metadata**](https://www.w3.org/TR/hcls-dataset/), you can find example of metadata for [DrugBank](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/tree/master/mapping/drugbank/metadata/1).

 Each dataset has 2 levels of metadata:
 * The [summary metadata](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/blob/master/mapping/drugbank/metadata/1/metadata-drugbank-summary.rq) needs to be defined once for each dataset *(~10 fields to fill)*